-Required Courses: Research: 3 cr.
+Research: 3 cr.
 EDFN 508/Introduction to Research Foundations and Multicultural Education: 3 cr.
+EDFN 520/ Leadership for Social Justice 18 cr.
+EDAD 525/Introduction to Educational Administration EDAD 530/Group Dynamics for Educational Leaders EDAD 540/School Finance EDAD 572/School Law †EDAD 617/Advanced School Leadership: Supervision/Admin †SUPV 520/Staff Supervision Curriculum: 6 cr.

+†CURR 514/Curriculum Theory and Practice

+CURR 555 Contextual Issues in the Development of Curriculum for Children & Adolescents

-EDFN 521/Cultural Foundations of Education Specialization: 18 cr.
-EDAD 525/Introduction to Educational Administration EDAD 530/Group Dynamics for Educational Leaders EDAD 540/School Finance EDAD 572/School Law †EDAD 617/Advanced School Leadership: Supervision/Admin †SUPV 520/Staff Supervision Curriculum: 6 cr. †CURR 514/Curriculum Theory and Practice EDAD 660/Computer Applications in Educational Leadership Practicum: 6 cr.
-Students who were accepted into the program Before September 1, 2008 must complete EDAD 688/Practicum/Seminar in School Administration (a 3 credit, one semester course) and EDAD 660/Computer Applications in Educational Leadership as an independent study.
-Students who are accepted On or After September 1, 2008 must complete the following (taking one 2 credit course per semester): EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement: REGS 999/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD\SCT03)\ Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
+Practicum: 6 cr.

+Students must complete the following (taking one 2 credit course per EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement:

+EDAD 700/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD_SCT03) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
 The program consists of 30 credit hours of study and meets standards of ISLLC (Interstate School Leaders Licensure Consortium) and the New Jersey State Department of Education.
 Upon completion, U.S. citizens will be eligible to apply for the initial certification for a New Jersey School Principal License.
-They may also apply for Supervisor Certification with the completion of additional curriculum coursework, provided the candidate meets all requirements of the current New Jersey Administrative Code.
+They may also apply for Supervisor Certification with the completion of additional curriculum coursework, provided the candidate meets all requirements of the current New Jersey Administra- †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code. tive Code.
 Courses that lead to Supervisor Certification are noted with the following: †.
-Non-U.S. citizens will be granted a college certificate, which recognizes the completion of a state-approved program.
+Non-U.S. citizens will be granted a college certificate.
 Admission Requirements: